danigiri/provashell/README.md

 provashell
 ==========

-Unit testing for the shell masses
+Shell unit testing for the masses